by Sherry Olander, licensed DEI Trainer & Consultant

 We’re so distracted by defending our side these days that so many people are blind to the obvious problems that exist in our society.
 If we refuse to consider a problem because it threatens our notions of what our side represents, no problems will get solved, and more will be created.
 Being scared, confused, and angry about what is happening in our society is a very uncomfortable place to be.
 But it is the place we should be because what is happening is tragic and dangerous.
 It needs to stop.
 No one wants innocent people to die, but they are dying.
 This is a problem, and no amount of excuses is going to make it go away.
 We have to face it and fix it, regardless of which side we’re on.

-Sherry Jean Olander, CMT is double licensed as a Dynamic Emotional Integration® Trainer and Consultant, and she’s an assistant DEI instructor at Empathy Academy.
+Sherry Jean Olander, LMT is a licensed Dynamic Emotional Integration® Trainer and Consultant, and she’s an instructor at Empathy Academy.
 She lives in Charlottesville, Virginia and offers DEI workshops and trainings throughout Central Virginia.
-Having practiced as a Certified Massage Therapist for 12 years, Sherry is excited to share the emotional, empathic, and elemental wisdom work in DEI.
+Having practiced as a Licensed Massage Therapist for 16 years, Sherry is excited to share the emotional, empathic, and elemental wisdom work in DEI.
 Sherry also offers in-person individual consultations at her Charlottesville office, and online through video conferencing.
 Her specialties in DEI include elemental balance, rituals, and the embodiment of the Empathic Mindfulness practices.
+Visit Sherry’s website: Quintessence Living.